-When you re-open, for customers who pay 6-monthly, we will send you a first bill for a short period of time, usually 4 months.
-Sending us two initial meter reads means that your next bill will then be produced on your revised and up to date usage.
+When you re-open, for customers who pay 6-monthly, we will send you the first bill for a short period of time, usually 4 months.
+Sending us two initial meter reads means that your next bill will then be produced on your revised and up-to-date usage.

-With around half of our customers re-opening premises in a short time-frame, we can’t realistically get round and read all the meters ourselves.
+With around half of our customers re-opening premises in a short time frame, we can’t realistically get around and read all the meters ourselves.
 I can reassure you that we are fully committed to reading meters, and have been active throughout June – we have taken 34,670 meters readings in June alone, and have also installed a further 410 Automatic Meter Readers.

 When you submit your own meter reading and we use it for billing, we will donate £1 to Save the Children.